PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 A little about Puerto Costa Maya

-Cruise passengers can explore colorful coral reefs teeming with tropical fish or even swim with dolphins without having to even step outside the main port area.
-Costa Maya also boasts pristine white sandy beaches such as Mahahual Beach, where visitors can relax and soak up the sun.
+Cruise passengers can explore colorful coral reefs teeming with tropical fish or relax on pristine white sandy beaches such as Mahahual Beach.

 costa maya cruise port pool